How to Prepare for Data Science Interviews (Updated for 2024)

 Studying for data science interviews is very similar.

 We are in the business of building brain muscles to solve very specific problems.
-Practicing bite-sized interview questions on a continual basis allows you to level up slowly and build on top of your existing knowledge.
-You can only solve medium level questions once you can ace easy questions, and so on for hard questions.
+Consistently practicing bite-sized interview questions allows you to level up slowly and build on your existing knowledge.
+You can only solve medium-level questions once you’ve aced easy questions, and so on for hard questions.

-We looked at exit survey data from members on Interview Query and saw a correlation in goal achievement and the number of questions studied:
+We looked at exit survey data from Interview Query members and saw a correlation between goal achievement and the number of questions studied:

 So, building an interview study habit is easier than it sounds.
 My advice is to try two specific things: